 Technology Brings Change

-For thousands of years, architects, engineers and designers drafted their work in two dimensions – chisel on rock, sticks on clay, pencil on paper and computer-aided design software.
+For thousands of years, architects, engineers, and designers drafted their work in two dimensions – chisel on a rock, sticks on clay, pencil on paper and computer-aided design software.
 Cory Dippold, Project Engineer and Champion of the Building Information Modeling (BIM) technology group at Hatch Mott MacDonald, speaks enthusiastically about the changing role technology currently plays in the AEC industry.
 “For the first time, [the AEC industry] faces an entirely new operational model.”

 Cory goes on to explain, “We always started with an idea, and then to communicate that idea effectively, we had to deconstruct it to a simple 2-dimensional format.”
 But the new technology for BIM now enables AEC professionals like Cory to conduct 3D modeling, creating a vivid picture of what a project will look like throughout the entire design-development process.